Oprishri/Face-Fecognition/README.md

 1. Preeti
 2. Priya

-trying to check that how accurately face recognition lubrary works on sisters faces.
+Trying to check that how accurately face recognition lubrary works on sisters faces.
 I got good results, even wearing specs it can easily recognise me..

 Ta-da!